subhamrout/household-api/README2.txt

 and and relevant tasks can be performed on assets,like,Kitchen and corresponding task: cleaning the kitchen, mopping the floor etc.,and worker_id:"1ser3".
 The workers have a unique worker id , so the system should organize the assets' information, the worker details and list of all tasks available, and assign them accordingly to the worker with a deadline.
-Thus building an efficient household management system.
+Thus building an efficient household management system .